alex-rpd/StocksData/README.md

 The above command will download the data for Apple, Tesla and Microsoft, plot them and save them as a CSV file in the same folder, naming the CSV with the stock titles and the current date in reverse order (YYYY-MM-DD).

-The data start on 01/01/2015 until today (today = the day the program is run).
+The data have a default start date of 01/01/2015 and default end date today (today = the day the program is run).

 ![alt text](https://github.com/alex-rpd/StocksData/blob/master/Figure1.png)